rulkens/EosPython/README.md

     60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
     70: 70 -- -- -- -- -- -- --

+### I2C speed

+By default, the Raspberry Pi i2c module runs at 400KHz.

+## Auto-starting servers

+By default, all three servers are started as daemons when the Raspberry Pi is turned on.
+This is done with a default Linux subsystem, i.e. a file in `/etc/init.d/`.
+The files for this can be found in the `init.d/` folder.
+To install, copy them to the `/etc/init.d` directory:

+    sudo cp init.d/eoswsd /etc/init.d
+    sudo cp init.d/eostcpd /etc/init.d
+    sudo cp init.d/eosudpd /etc/init.d

+Then add them to the default run level, so they get started at boot.

+    sudo update-rc.d eosudpd defaults
+    sudo update-rc.d eoswsd defaults
+    sudo update-rc.d eostcpd defaults

+You can also manually start, stop and restart a server:

+    sudo /etc/init.d/eoswsd start
+    sudo /etc/init.d/eoswsd stop
+    sudo /etc/init.d/eoswsd restart

 ## API
 The API is implemented in the `lib/api/EOS_API.py` file.
 It exposes a single function, called EOS_API and is used by